Manage Conflict Constructively With the Nonviolent Requests Guide

 Marshall Rosenberg

-1. Take a moment alone.
-Step back for a moment before saying anything and apologize for leaving the room if you need to.
-Recognize, and name as accurately as possible, your current feeling(s) and need(s) (with the help of the right and left checklists of the Nonviolent Requests Guide).
-These lists, built by the Center for Nonviolent Communication, are invaluable in developing the emotional vocabulary and skills that many of us lack.
-Repeat to yourself a few times “I feel [feeling], while my need is [need].”
+1. Hit the pause button.
+Step back before saying anything and apologize for leaving the room if necessary.
+Recognize and accurately name your current feelings and needs (using the right and left checklists of the Nonviolent Requests Guide).
+These lists, developed by the Center for Nonviolent Communication, are invaluable in developing the emotional vocabulary and skills that many of us lack.
+Repeat to yourself, "I feel [feeling], while my need is [need]."

 Examples: